rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 ``pkg_gpgcheck``
     :ref:`boolean <boolean-label>`

-    Whether to perform GPG signature check on packages found in this repository.
+    Whether to perform PGP signature check on packages found in this repository.

     The default is False.